wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 Now we know we need to create some sort of `RESTAURANT_IS_OFFLINE` global variable to store our restaurant information and we know we'll need to write a function called `theLoop` which will run our code every 60 seconds.

-*The reason we need to store our restaurant information in a global variable is to keep track of the number of times we've checked it's status.
+*The reason we need to store our restaurant information in a global variable is to keep track of the number of times we've checked its status.
 We want to only send an offline message to the user the first time.
 Imagine how annoying it would be for the user to receive an update every 60 seconds that the restaurant is still offline 😬.*

 So we'll add the global variable `RESTAURANT_IS_OFFLINE` with properties `status`, `count`, and `name`.